Canterbury Man Jailed for Life Over Fatal Pub Knife Attack

-Detective Inspector Lee Neiles, who led the investigation, expressed sympathy for Pritchard’s family, saying, “Today’s sentencing will not bring Adam back, but I hope it offers some form of justice to his family, who have been left devastated by the events of that fateful night.”
+“Today’s sentencing will not bring Adam back, but I hope it offers some form of justice to his family, who have been left devastated by the events of that fateful night,” said Detective Inspector Lee Neiles, who led the probe.

-DI Neiles described Cosier as a “violent man” who “chose to arm himself in order to cause as much injury as possible, despite Adam backing away several times.”
-He commended Pritchard’s family for their courage and dignity throughout the trial, where they had to endure the full details of the case.
+DI Neiles branded Cosier a “violent man” who “chose to arm himself to cause as much injury as possible, despite Adam backing away several times.”

-The sentencing brings closure to a case that has left the community and Pritchard’s family mourning the loss of a man described as a loving father and friend.
+The sentence closes a tragic chapter for the community and honours the memory of Pritchard, remembered as a loving father and friend.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.